Zuikyo/iOS-System-Symbols/README.md

 ## Missing symbols

-I still miss some symbols, if you have any of them, please share.
+There're some missing symbols, if you have any of them, please share.

 The missing list is in [collected-symbol-files.md](https://github.com/Zuikyo/iOS-System-Symbols/blob/master/collected-symbol-files.md)